RaycatWhoDat/kitchen-sink/README.md

 ![Perilous Forays, the Magic: The Gathering card](https://c1.scryfall.com/file/scryfall-cards/art_crop/front/4/2/4210a148-d16c-42de-b0d6-83c05c553dd4.jpg?1598916443)

-"[*This*](https://github.com/RayMPerry/kitchen-sink) is the place?
+> "[*This*](https://github.com/RayMPerry/kitchen-sink) is the place?
 This map has got to be wrong … ." — Svania Trul, wayfinder novice, last words

+> Some people say, "[Programming languages] are just tools.
+Just learn them as needed."
+I agree, but I still have a favorite hammer and drill.

 ## Introduction
 As a web dev, a lot of my time is spent working and building the same sort of applications.
 This repository contains experiments, oddities, and other such scripts that spawned from a foray into a language.
 (Mostly) comprised of JavaScript, I plan on using this repo to post my findings and learnings from other languages.
 Ideally, I would like to reduce the number of languages I *have* to know to be gainfully employed and enjoy working with.
 Realistically, I could stop right now and just use JavaScript but someone might try to gatekeep me because, ya know, "JavaScript is a bad language" and all that.